 2. The Time Limit

-The key to nailing the meeting time is straightforward:
+The keys to nailing the meeting time are straightforward:

 - Set a reasonable length.